Not every Minecraft server uses a whitelist. Living Stone Network does, and there are specific reasons for that decision.

 Getting Whitelisted

 The process is straightforward.
-Join the Discord, read the rules, and request whitelist access in the appropriate channel.
-Staff review requests and add qualified players to the whitelist.
-There is no lengthy application or interview — just a commitment to the community covenant.
+Join the Discord, read the rules, and connect to the server.
+When you first attempt to join, the game displays a code - message the Discord bot with that code and you are whitelisted automatically.
+There is no lengthy application or staff review - just a commitment to the community covenant.

 See the Join page for step-by-step instructions, or review the Rules before applying.